 VCAT can review certain decisions made by the Victims of Crime Assistance Tribunal (VOCAT) under the Victims of Crime Assistance Act 1996.

 This page provides general information and shouldn't be considered as legal advice.
 Seek legal advice if you're unsure about your legal rights.
 Be aware that the law can change.

 Cases we can hear

-Unless a judicial registrar, as a delegate of the VOCAT, made the decision, you may be able to apply to VCAT for a review of a final decision if you are a person who applied to the VOCAT for assistance and you are not satisfied with their decision:
+Unless a judicial registrar or tribunal officer, as a delegate of the VOCAT, made the decision, you may be able to apply to VCAT for a review of a final decision if you applied to the VOCAT for assistance and are not satisfied with their decision:

 - refusing to make an award of assistance on an application under Division 2 of Part 3 of the Act